Tests of relativistic energy and momentum: Early experiments

 Already in 1915, however, Arnold Sommerfeld was able to derive the Fine structure of hydrogen-like spectra by using the relativistic expressions for momentum and energy (in the context of the Bohr–Sommerfeld theory).
-Subsequently, Karl Glitscher simply substituted the relativistic expression's for Abraham's, demonstrating that Abraham's theory is in conflict with experimental data and is therefore refuted, while relativity is in agreement with the data.
+Subsequently, Karl Glitscher simply substituted the relativistic expressions for Abraham's, demonstrating that Abraham's theory is in conflict with experimental data and is therefore refuted, while relativity is in agreement with the data.